justinduytran/gtfsR/README.md

-If the `api_url` is for a TripUpdate feed and you used `realtime_VehiclePosition()` the resulting data will not throw an error but return a largely empty dataset.
+If the `api_url` is for a TripUpdate feed and you used `realtime_VehiclePosition()` the resulting data will not throw an error but return a mostly empty dataset.
 So ensure you use the right function.

 It is also recommended to use `dplyr::bind_rows()` after the `realtime_X()` function to convert the list of data.frames into one